It’s no secret that the COVID-19 crisis has had a major impact on how organizations engage talent.

-In a recent webinar with Kirsten Tolfree-Dart, Head of Operational Excellence at Caraffi, explained how businesses can fine-tune their talent engagement strategies to survive these uncertain times and be best positioned when hiring returns to normal.
+In a recent webinar with Kirsten Tolfree-Dart, Head of Operational Excellence at Caraffi, explained the importance of talent engagement, how businesses can fine-tune their talent engagement strategies to survive these uncertain times and the primacy of improving candidate experience when hiring returns to normal.

-Even if there is a lull in your hiring programs, you should still actively engage talent with email campaigns, while adopting a similar philosophy of transparency and sensitivity, ensuring that your organization is top of mind when normality returns.
+Even if there is a lull in your hiring programs, you should still actively engage talent with transparent and empathetic email campaigns.
+These communications will ensure that your organization stays in the minds of candidates when normality returns.
 You can improve this strategy by segmenting your lists to target your audience with appropriate content, as well as personalizing and automating your communications.
-All of this can be achieved with a candidate relationship management platform (CRM).
+All of this can be achieved with a robust candidate relationship management platform (CRM).

 Strengthening your employer brand is a great opportunity to improve how you engage talent.
 Be transparent, tweak your content and use the right channels accordingly.